IGNF/FLAIR/index.md

 We present here a large dataset ( >20 billion pixels) of aerial imagery, topographic information and land cover (buildings, water, forest, agriculture...) annotations with the aim to further advance research on semantic segmentation , domain adaptation and transfer learning.
 Countrywide remote sensing aerial imagery is by necessity acquired at different times and dates and under different conditions.
 Likewise, at large scales, the characteristics of semantic classes can vary depending on location and become heterogenous.
 This opens up challenges for the spatial and temporal generalization of deep learning models!

-The FLAIR-one dataset consists of 77,412 high resolution (0.2 m spatial resolution) patches with 19 semantic classes.
+The FLAIR-one dataset consists of 77,412 high resolution patches (512x512 at 0.2 m spatial resolution) with 19 semantic classes.
 For this challenge and the associated baselines, due to imbalanced class frequencies, the number of classes has been reduced to 13 (remapping >12 to 13, see the datapaper for explanation).
 <br>

 <center>